 The construction is sturdy steel, notably a powder coated NOT stainless steel, so you’ll need to store this inside so it isn’t ruined by the elements; hence why this isn’t; a reasonable travel cooler.

-The wheels glide smoothly, and it’s easy to drag around by its handles (one on each end), and has a nice convenient storage pouch on the side (technically a cap catcher for the bottle opener above it, but frankly I’d rather just stick a small waste bin on the under cart and use it for utensils instead).
+The wheels glide smoothly, and it’s easy to drag around by its handles (one on each end), and has a nice convenient storage pouch on the side (technically a cap catcher for the bottle opener above it, but frankly I’d rather just stick a small waste bin on the under cart and use it to store utensils like straws, spoon, and cups ).

 The main issue is the price, which is a bit high.
 It’s fair enough for a home and patio based cooler, but I’d like it to be a bit cheaper.